StratumSecurity/scryptauth/README.md

 ### Parameters

 The scrypt algorithm accepts three parameters that are used to configure its complexity, and can be changed to hash new passwords more strongly as computational resources improve.
+It also accepts data obtained from a random source and a key length to stretch (if necessary) the output length to).

 1. `salt`: A cryptographically-secure random salt (random bytes) is appended to add randomness.
 At least 4 truly random bytes are suggested.
 2. `N`: This is a CPU/memory cost parameter.
 It must be a power of 2 greater than 1.
 16384 is commonly used.